The Ultimate Guide to What You Should (and Shouldn't) Put in the Dryer

 General tips for safe and efficient tumble drying

-To keep your clothes in the best possible condition, follow these general tips for using your tumble
+To keep your clothes in the best possible condition, follow these general tips for using your tumble dryer:

 FAQs